Azure/azure-sdk-tools/eng/common/TestResources/New-TestResources.ps1.md

 ```

 ### -TestApplicationId
-The AAD Application ID to authenticate the test runner against deployed
+Optional Azure Active Directory Application ID to authenticate the test runner
-resources.
+against deployed resources.
 Passed to the ARM template as 'testApplicationId'.

+If not specified, a new AAD Application will be created and granted the
+'Owner' role for the subscription.

 This application is used by the test runner to execute tests against the
 live test resources.